 Mango Seed Butter

 Mango seed butter is a body butter made from the seed - aka the pit - of a mango.
-Like shea and cocoa butter, the great thing about mango seed butter is that it’s light and ultra-moisturizing without being comedogenic or greasy.
+Like both mango butter and cocoa butter, the great thing about skin mango butter is that it's light and ultra-moisturizing without being comedogenic or greasy.
+Shea butter is another popular option, but many find skin mango butter to be less heavy on the skin.

 Specifically, mango seed butter is: